1909 Queensland Rugby League season

-The 1909 Queensland Rugby League season was the inaugural season of rugby league football club competition in Brisbane, Queensland.
+The 1909 Queensland Rugby League season was the inaugural season of rugby league football club competition in Brisbane, Queensland, Australia.
 Club matches had begun in July 1908 and encouraged by a small profit, the Queensland Amateur Rugby League looked to establish club competitions.

 In April 1909, Valley, who had played matches in 1908, held a meeting to, "start a senior Valley Club to play under the Northern Union [Rugby League] rules".

 Season summary

 The structure for competitive club Rugby League in Brisbane appears to be modelled on how Rugby Union was organised in the city at the time.
 Rugby Union in 1909 had Senior and Junior divisions, with multiple grades in each.

 Senior Competition

 Four teams entered the senior Rugby League competition: North Brisbane, South Brisbane, Toombul and Valley.
 Practice matches were arranged for May 1, with the competition to begin the following Saturday.

 The first senior club competition matches in Brisbane were played on Saturday, May 8, 1909.
 Both matches were played at the Brisbane Cricket Ground, Woolloongabba.
 In the first match played, North Brisbane 8 defeated Toombul nil.
 In the match that followed, South Brisbane 12 defeated Valley 2.

 Sharing the season calendar with representative fixtures, club senior competition matches were played on eight Saturdays across five months - May 8, 15, 22, 29, July 3, 10 24 (Semi-Finals) and September 4 (Final).
 As all Senior results were published in the newspapers (The Telegraph, The Brisbane Courier and Truth) it is possible to reconstruct a competition table.